phreeza/manuscript_axon_potentials/doc/manuscript.md

 ----

-We have shown the dipolar EFP effect of axonal projection zones for a number of concrete axonal configurations.
+We have shown the dipolar EFP effect of axonal projection zones for a number of specific axonal configurations.
 Is it possible to generalize, and predict the strength of the effect for arbitrary axon and stimulus configurations?
-Based on our analytical model we were able to analytically derive the maximal dipole moment $p_\text{max}$ for a large range of scenarios, based on a number of approximations.
+Based on our cable-theory model we were able to analytically derive the maximal dipole moment $p_\text{max}$ for a large range of scenarios, based on a number of approximations.
 From a given dipole moment the maximum far field potential at a distance $r$ can be calculated with the extracellular conductivity $\sigma_e$